 On the other hand, if this didn’t solve your problem, go downstairs to your sump pump, if you have one, and see if the outlet that your sump pump is plugged into has been tripped.
 If so, flip the switch on the outlet and see if the display on your thermostat is back on.
 This is a common problem for many homeowners.
 If you don’t have a sump pump, then you’ll still want to see if the outlet that your HVAC equipment is plugged into has been tripped, and just like mentioned above, simply flip the switch to turn it back on.

 Replace those old batteries

 Bad batteries may also be a contributing factor when your thermostat is getting no power.
-The controls in addition to the display on most thermostats is run by batteries.
+The controls, in addition to the display on most thermostats, are run by batteries.
 If you haven’t changed them in a while, it probably means they need to be replaced.
 The batteries are usually located on the inside of the thermostat, so you’ll need to start by removing the cover.
 If you need additional information on this, you’ll want to refer to the reference guide.